aaronparker/aaronparker.github.io/_posts/2018-12-18-custom-default-start-menu-intune.md

 ## Looking for Alternatives

-With the availability of the [Windows Autopilot Enrolment Status](https://docs.microsoft.com/en-us/windows/deployment/windows-autopilot/enrollment-status) page in Windows 10 1803 and above, plus the recent addition of the feature to &#8216;[Block device use until these required apps are installed](https://docs.microsoft.com/en-us/intune/windows-enrollment-status#block-access-to-a-device-until-a-specific-application-is-installed)&#8216;, we might have an opportunity to [deploy a customised default Start menu](https://docs.microsoft.com/en-us/windows/configuration/customize-and-export-start-layout).
+With the availability of the [Windows Autopilot Enrolment Status](https://docs.microsoft.com/en-us/windows/deployment/windows-autopilot/enrollment-status) page in Windows 10 1803 and above, plus the recent addition of the feature to '[Block device use until these required apps are installed](https://docs.microsoft.com/en-us/intune/windows-enrollment-status#block-access-to-a-device-until-a-specific-application-is-installed)', we might have an opportunity to [deploy a customised default Start menu](https://docs.microsoft.com/en-us/windows/configuration/customize-and-export-start-layout).

 The Enrolment Status page [tracks security policies and line-of-business (MSI) applications](https://docs.microsoft.com/en-us/intune/windows-enrollment-status#enrollment-status-page-tracking-information), so a custom default Start menu will have to be packaged into an MSI.
 Fingers and toes crossed then that this approach works.